Publishing MSc

 Publishing in Context ( CLP11100 )

-You will critically explore the way in which publishing has developed as an industry from the time of the creation of the first printing press until the present day to contextualise the business and management structures of the industry.
-You will examine the size, structure, and organisation of different contemporary publishing sectors.
-You will learn about different publishing business models and other management theories to examine the internal structures of large and small publishing companies as well as their position in the wider media sector.
-Further, you will reflect on the impact of digitisation on the publishing industry and how these disruptions together with different business models affect the dynamics between publishers, authors, retailers, and various other stakeholders.
+In this module you will critically explore the way in which publishing has developed as an industry, from the creation of the first printing press until the present day, in order to contextualise contemporary business and management structures of the industry.
+You will examine the size, structure, and organisation of different contemporary publishing sectors (such as Trade, Academic and Education).
+You will learn about different publishing business models and other management theories to examine the internal structures of large and small publishing companies.
+Further, you will examine the impact of digitisation on the industry (in terms of creativity, marketing and production) and how digital disruption, along with different business models, affect the dynamics between publishers, authors, retailers, and other industry stakeholders.
 Lastly, you will examine the broader societal, political, ethical, and regulatory contexts of the publishing industry and learn about the importance of intellectual property rights in an evolving multinational and multimedia context.

 Further information